opannekoucke/pkf-boundary/readme.md

 ## Introduction

 This work is a contribution to the exploration of the parametric Kalman filter (PKF), which is an approximation of the Kalman filter, where the error covariance are approximated by covariance model.
-Here we focus on the covariance model parameterized from the variance and the anisotropy of the local correlations, and whose parameters dynamics provides a proxy for the full error-covariance dynamics.
-For this covariance mode, we aims to provide the boundary condition to specify in the prediction of PKF for bounded domains, focusing on Dirichlet and Neumann conditions when they are prescribed for the physical dynamics.
-An ensemble validation is proposed for the transport equation and for the heterogeneous diffusion equations over a bounded 1D domain.
+Here we focus on the covariance model parameterized from the variance and the anisotropy of the local correlations, and whose parameters dynamics provide a proxy for the full error-covariance dynamics.
+For this covariance mode, we aim to provide the boundary condition to specify in the prediction of PKF for bounded domains, focusing on Dirichlet and Neumann conditions when they are prescribed for the physical dynamics.
+An ensemble validation is proposed for the transport equation and for the heterogeneous diffusion equation over a bounded 1D domain.
 This ensemble validation requires to specify the auto-correlation time-scale needed to populate boundary perturbation that leads to prescribed uncertainty characteristics.
 The numerical simulations show that the PKF is able to reproduce the uncertainty diagnosed from the ensemble of forecast appropriately perturbed on the boundaries, which show the ability of the PKF to handle boundaries in the prediction of the uncertainties.
 It results that Dirichlet condition on the physical dynamics implies Dirichlet condition on the variance and on the anisotropy.

 This repository provides the numerical codes used for the article